useQuery

 Error Retry

-Setting errorRetryCount and errorRetryInterval to numbers greater than 0 will automatically retry the request in case of failure, supported by useRetryFn.
+Setting errorRetryCount to numbers greater than 0 will automatically retry the request in case of failure, supported by useRetryFn.

 Cache and SWR